Scottish Socialist Party: Formation and initial electoral success

-The Scottish Socialist Party emerged from the Scottish Socialist Alliance (SSA), a broad-based group of left-wing organisations in Scotland.
+The Scottish Socialist Party was founded on 20 September 1998.
+It emerged from the Scottish Socialist Alliance (SSA), a broad-based group of left-wing organisations in Scotland.
 Tommy Sheridan, then convener of the party was elected through the Glasgow region list.
 The period following that election saw sustained growth for the SSP, where it doubled in size in twelve months, and the RMT trade union affiliated to the party.
+The Scottish Republican Socialist Party also decided to narrowly merge with the SSP.

 One of the first bills the SSP put forward in Holyrood was the Abolition of Poindings and Warrant Sales Act 2001, aimed at reforming the debt recovery systems in Scotland.
 The party also presented bills to replace the council tax with an income-based alternative, for the abolition of prescription charges, and the introduction of free school meals.

 On 11 November 2004, Sheridan resigned as convener of the party, citing personal reasons.
 He was replaced by Colin Fox, a Lothians MSP, in the 2005 leadership election.
 Following Sheridan's resignation, the News of the World revealed that he had an extramarital affair and visited a swingers' club in Manchester.
 Sheridan denied the stories and launched legal action against the newspaper.
 During the high-profile media involvement, Sheridan publicly referred to those who refused to support him as "scabs".
 Sheridan won the initial legal action but eventually went to jail for perjury in 2010.